hectr/MRLocalNotificationFacade/README.md

 Usage
 -----

-You do pretty much the same you would do if you were not using *MRLocalNotificationFacade*, but using it.
+You do pretty much the same you would do if you were not using *MRLocalNotificationFacade*, but using it ;)

 ### Register for notifications